-&lt;sup>23 (Helms, 1998)
+&lt;sup>29 Helms.
+(1998).

-&lt;sup>24 (Metz, Davidson, Swart, & Pan, 2001)
+Metz, Davidson, Swart, & Pan.
+(2001).

 Business As Usual

 The activities, and associated GHG reductions and removals that would have occurred in the Project Area in the absence of incentives provided by a carbon offset market.
 Methodologies for determining these activities - and/or for approximating carbon stock levels that would have resulted from these activities - are provided in Section 6 of this protocol for each type of Forest Project.